MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

     .run()

 ### Grid Overlay:
-This adds the grid over an image.
+This adds a grid over an image.

 Where options is an object with the following property: